ArjenSchwarz/wercker-step-hugo-build/README.md

 Specifies the version of Hugo to be used, by default this is `"0.15"`.
 It is recommended to set this, so you don't accidentally build you site with a version it isn't ready for.
 Due to Wercker not being able to properly handle `0.x` version numbers, you will need to put quotes around the version number.

-Note that you don't have to provide a version if you already have hugo installed.
+Note that you don't have to provide a version if you already have Hugo installed.
 If you wish to install a specific version regardless of what is running on your container, you can override this using the `force_install` parameter.

 ### HEAD support